sara-nl/sdrdocs/source/Pages/advanced-usage.md

 # Advanced Usage

-This page provides documentation on the advanced usage of the SURF Data Repository.
+This page provides documentation on the advanced usage of the Data Repository.

 ## Metadata schema definition
 A metadata schema provides a standardized means to define required metadata fields for a set of publications.
 It is a logical plan showing the relationships between metadata fields, normally through establishing rules for the use and management of metadata.